-At times, physical prompting may be required to decrease inappropriate behaviors and increase appropriate behaviors.
-Physical Prompting consists of hand over hand prompts and physically guiding a student to ensure compliance.
+At times, physical prompting may be required in order to decrease inappropriate behaviors and increase appropriate behaviors.
+Physical Prompting consists of hand over hand prompts, as well as physically guiding a student in order to ensure compliance.
 Physical Prompting is not considered a restraint when used properly.